 Whether you’re dedicated to sports leagues or TV dramas, there’s a streaming service out there for you.
 If you’re looking for the utmost flexibility and personalization in your cable alternative plan, Sling TV is the streaming service for you.
 Sling cuts unwatched channels, long-term contracts, and hidden fees.

-List of Best Alternative TV Streaming Apps:
+List of Best Cable TV Alternatives:

 1. Sling TV

 Sling Television is an American over-the-top internet television service owned by Dish Network.
 Unveiled on January 5, 2015, at the Consumer Electronics Show, the virtual multichannel video programming distributor aims to complement subscription video on demand services for cord cutters, offering a selection of major cable channels and OTT-originated services that can be streamed through smart TVs, digital media players and apps.
 The service is available in the United States and Puerto Rico.
 Sling TV is led by Erik Carlson who also serves as the President and COO of Dish Network.

 - Read Sling.tv review before you make purchase.

 It is an American media-services provider headquartered in Los Gatos, California, founded in 1997 by Reed Hastings and Marc Randolph in Scotts Valley, California.
 The company’s primary business is its subscription-based streaming OTT service which offers online streaming of a library of films and television programs, including those produced in-house.
 Netflix has also grown exponentially with its own customer base.
 Netflix offers a 30 day trial period for their customers to enjoy their original releases.

 - Get Netflix Cookies & use premium account for free.